 In the Health Informatics PhD program, the PWE is a National Institutes of Health (NIH) R21-type research proposal rather than a written test.
+Students wishing to propose a different format should discuss this with their advisors and the DGS.
 The two internal POE committee members who are not the advisor plus an additional graduate faculty member, chosen by the DGS, will evaluate the PWE.
 Students are responsible for choosing the PWE topic, usually their intended thesis project.
 The proposal must be of the student's own creation.